utahxh/gotMail/README.md

-baby malware analysis, have fun
+baby malware analysis for Aitu Miliraty CTF, have fun